 - Essential community services and social care must be properly funded

 Help shape and influence your local STP or raise issues of concern:-

 - Attend or contribute to a local STP consultation meeting

 - Contribute to online staff or public 'conversations'

 - Attend your local Healthwatch or Health Overview and Scrutiny Committee meeting

 - Speak to your local Councillor or Council

-The Yorkshire and the Humber has seven vanguard sites piloting new models of care in different areas and health care settings.
+The Yorkshire and the Humber has a number of vanguard sites piloting new models of care in different areas and health care settings.
 Click on the links for more information about each one.

 Integrated primary and acute care systems – joining up GP, hospital, community and mental health services